Acre: Historical origin

 Historically, the size of farms and landed estates in the United Kingdom was usually expressed in acres (or acres, roods, and perches), even if the number of acres was so large that it might conveniently have been expressed in square miles.
 For example, a certain landowner might have been said to own 32,000 acres of land, not 50 square miles of land.

 The acre is related to the square mile, with 640 acres making up one square mile.
 One mile is 5280 feet (1760 yards).
 In western Canada and the western United States, divisions of land area were typically based on the square mile, and fractions thereof.
 If the square mile is divided into quarters, each quarter has a side length of 1/2 mile (880 yards) and is 1/4 square mile in area, or 160 acres.
-These subunits would typically then again be divided into quarters, with each side being 1/4 mile long, and being 1/16 of a square mile in area, or 40 acres.
-In the United States, farmland was typically divided as such, and the phrase "the back 40" would refer to the 40-acre parcel to the back of the farm.
+These subunits are typically then again divided into quarters, with each side being 1/4 mile long, and being 1/16 of a square mile in area, or 40 acres.
+In the United States, farmland was typically divided as such, and the phrase "the back 40" refers to the 40-acre parcel to the back of the farm.
 Most of the Canadian Prairie Provinces and the US Midwest are on square-mile grids for surveying purposes.